5 Forced alignment in emuR

 ONE_TO_MANY MAS MAU

-Note that multiple extra levels and attributes have been created (ORT, KAN, KAS, MAU, and MAS), as well as links between them.
+Note that multiple extra annotation levels and attributes have been created (ORT, KAN, KAS, MAU, and MAS), as well as links between them.

 Let’s serve() the database.